 Medical Care Coverage

-Workers’ compensation should cover all of your medical care costs related to your injury or illness, including emergency transportation to a hospital, triage and evaluation, treatment, hospitalization, rehabilitation, and more.
+Workers’ compensation should cover all your medical care costs related to your injury or illness, including emergency transportation to a hospital, triage and evaluation, treatment, hospitalization, rehabilitation, and more.

 Indemnity Wage Benefits